ConnorDonegan/survey-HBM/README.md

 methodology and to share the underlying R and Stan code.
 For discussion and details, see the published article.
 For the R scripts used to create the figures and results reported in the paper, see the online supplementary material published with the article.
+For details on CAR models in Stan, see this [preprint](https://osf.io/3ey65/).

 ### A model for small-area survey data